Give us a missed call on

 In certain cases, business cannot claim Input Tax Credits and benefit from it.
 For instance, purchase of GST exempted goods or personal use goods cannot reap the benefits of ITC under GST.
 Here are some other scenarios of its ineligibility.

-• Businesses under the Composition Scheme (i.e., paying a fixed GST rate) and those having defaulted on returns filing
+• Businesses under the Composition Scheme (i.e., paying a fixed GST rate) and businesses that do not satisfy the prescribed conditions for availing ITC.

 Special cases for ITC claims: